 Implementing a branded Flowcode with a strong CTA into your TV spots is a valuable way to move consumers deeper into the sales funnel while gathering actionable insights into their behavior.
 You can use these insights to improve your ads and even retarget them online using Meta or Google, for example.

 You can also use a Flowcode to gather email addresses, encourage app downloads, take surveys, and offer specials, among a bunch of other capabilities.
 If there is a destination that you wish to send people to after they view your TV spot, let Flowcode get them there.

 Key Flowcode features you get

+Yes, customers use QR codes!
 QR code use has grown by 96% from 2018 to 2020.
-The pandemic brought on immense use-cases for contactless communication, so QR codes are back and better than ever!
+The pandemic brought on immense use-cases for contactless communication, including:

 Flowcode’s QR code generator has an intuitive interface that makes creating QR codes for items easy.
 First, choose the destination you want to send the QR to.
 Next, pick a design or have our team of artists create an aesthetic-looking one that’s tailored to fit your brand.
 Once you have this, you only have to add it to the item or the package.